rmmbear/Android-QA-Helper/README.md

 # Usage:
 From the root of the project:```python -m helper <option>```.
 You can use ```--help``` to see the list of available options.
-If you're using the frozen code package on windows, you must call the 'helper.exe' from command line, since helper is a command-line only utility.
+If you're using the frozen code package on windows, you must call the 'helper.exe' from cmd.

+# Functionality:
+- Extract info about connected devices
+- Record videos
+- Read ANR logs
+- Read logcat logs
+- Install remove apps (with obbs)
+- Extract app files from device
+- Test app/device compatibility

 # GUI:
-The current GUI prototype can be accessed with ```helper gui``` It currently has the following functionality:
+The current GUI prototype can be accessed with ```helper gui```
-- Automatic device detection
-- Recording (press button in a device tab to start recording, press it again to stop)
-- Installing (only through drag & drop, the 'install' button currently does nothing)
-- Cleaning (press 'clean' button WARNING: this may be destructive and there currently is no confirmation dialog)
-- Pulling traces file / anr log

-# Current plans:
-- Hook up all of the existing functionality to GUI
-- Surface all available control options of main functions in CLI
-- Expand the breadth of gathered data
-- Optimize all the regex used in gathering data
-- Expand testing beyond device compatibility
-- Expand functionality:
-  - Add option to view and save logcat logs (for times when you just want to quickly record a log and forward it to someone, the Android Monitor will always be better for other uses)
-  - Add option to manipulate apps installed on device (clearing data, extracting apks, displaying basic info, moving between storage spaces)